Itera/docker-intro-workshop/03_database/README.md

 docker run --name my-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```

+The `--env` or `-e` flag let us specify environment variables in the container.
+The `--detach` or `-d` flag let us run a container in the background without locking our terminal.

 ## Running some SQL queries against the database

 We will run some SQL queries against the database using our `db.py` script.